miso-lims/walkthroughs/4-0-sequencing.md

 ## 5.1 Add a pool to a run

-1. On the Run assigned to you, scroll down to the _Containers_ section.
+1. On the Run assigned to you, scroll down to the _Lanes_ section.
-1. Search for the pool you previously created and double click to assign it to the lane.
-If you did not mark the pool as _Ready to Run_ when creating it, you may need to untick the _Only Ready to Run pools?_ option next to the Available Pools search field.
-1. Click the _Select Study_ button on the Lane to accept the default Study for your project.
-This may not be necessary if a study has already been associated with the pool.
+1. Check the first the lane.
+1. Click _Assign Pool_ from the toolbar.
+1. Search for the pool you previously created.
+Try _Outstanding Orders (Matched Chemistry)_.
-1. Click _Save_.
+1. Click the pool from the list.

-The location and validation fields can be changed on the _Edit Container_ page.
-Leave them blank for now.

 Now check on the Order.